 1. Swollen Throat

-When your immune system thinks it's under attack, it reacts by releasing chemicals called histamines.
+When your immune system thinks it's under siege, it reacts by releasing chemicals called histamines.
 These guys are produced to get the alleged allergens out of your body.
 In doing so, they cause swelling and inflammation, and your throat is often the first to feel it.
 Eventually, your lips and tongue can swell up too.

 If this happens after consuming a milk product — or any food, for that matter — take an antihistamine as soon as possible.
 You can also help soothe your throat by gulping down cold water.